jisaacks/GitGutter/README.md

 and provides some commands like:

 1. _Goto Change_ to navigate between modified lines
-2. _Copy from Commit_ to copy the orignial content from the commit
+2. _Copy from Commit_ to copy the original content from the commit
 3. _Revert to Commit_ to revert a modified hunk to the original state in a commit